 - Their $1,895 upfront cost is slightly higher than AlignerCo and SnapCorrect’s sticker prices.

-- byte doesn’t offer refunds after you start treatment, but if your teeth don’t progress as expected, their orthodontists will work with you to adjust your plan for no extra cost.
+- byte doesn’t offer refunds after you start treatment, but if your teeth don’t progress as expected, their dentists and orthodontists will work with you to adjust your plan for no extra cost.

 3rd Place: SnapCorrect